zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch2.md

 Generally you can determine a proper separation because the similar objects have different properties and operations.
 In that case the boundary has separated the concepts appropriately.
 However, if you see the exact same objects in multiple contexts, it probably means there is some modeling error, unless the two Bounded Contexts are using a Shared Kernel (3).

-## Room for More than the Model
+### 2.4.1 Room for More than the Model 限界上下文不仅仅包含模型

 A Bounded Context does not necessarily encompass only the domain model.
 True, the model is the primary occupant of the conceptual container.
 However, a Bounded Context is not limited to the model only.
 It often marks off a system, an application, or a business service.5 Sometimes a Bounded Context houses less than this if, for example, a Generic Subdomain can be produced without much more than a domain model.
 Consider portions of a system that are typically part of a Bounded Context.

 5. Admittedly the meanings of system, application, and business service are not always agreed upon.
 However, in a general sense I intend these to mean a complex set of components that interact to realize a set of significant business use cases.

 When the model drives the creation of a persistence database schema, the database schema will live inside the boundary.
 This is the case because the schema is designed, developed, and maintained by the modeling team.
 It means that the database table names and column names, for example, will directly reflect names used in the model, rather than names translated to another style.
 For example, say our model has a class named BacklogItem and that class has Value Object properties named backlogItemId and businessPriority:

-Click here to view code image

 ```java
 public class BacklogItem extends Entity  {